Welcome to the Falmouth Housing Authority

 FHA is committed to ensuring safe, decent and affordable housing by working cooperatively with community, state, federal and local officials.
 FHA always endeavors to make the best use of all available resources so our residents and participants can live in an atmosphere of dignity and respect, free from discrimination.

 Our agency provides housing opportunities through the federal rental housing assistance (Housing Choice Vouchers - also known as Section 8 and DIAL Vouchers) and Massachusetts state housing programs.
 We also monitor 40b-approved affordable rental and home purchase properties.
 The majority of our program funding comes from:

 Our programs and properties are targeted to assist low, very low, and extremely low-income households.
 The vast majority of our client households are extremely low-income families, seniors, veterans, persons with disabilities, and formally homeless.
 Working together with landlords, housing developers, charities and local governments, we strive to provide housing and support services to as many eligible families as possible.
 This website will be developed to provide service to our applicants, residents, landlords and the community by providing helpful information regarding the housing authority, its policies and procedures, the application, income-calculation and grievance process.

 We look forward working with you and appreciate your comments.

-The Falmouth Housing Authority will be accepting applications for its state-aided (705 program) 2, 3 and 4 bedroom family housing waiting lists.
-There are no units available at this time.
+The Falmouth Housing Authority is accepting applications for its state-aided (705 program) 2, 3 and 4 bedroom family housing waiting lists.